WestlakeUniversity-WangLab/jre8-mirror/README.md

 This repository provides prebuilt **Eclipse Temurin / OpenJDK** binaries for convenience.
 It is intended for projects that require a stable JRE download link (e.g. JRE 8).

+These binaries are redistributed from Eclipse Temurin (https://adoptium.net/) and licensed under GPLv2 with Classpath Exception.

 ## Versions

 - JRE 8 (recommended)